 THE HARVEST AND WINEMAKING

 With its large diurnal range and long lingering autumns, North Canterbury is an ideal playground for Riesling, and Bel Canto is a perfect example of this.
-After an extended hang time, the grapes were picked with a portion of noble botrytis and a ripeness of around 25 Brix.
+This wine is part of our reserve series, which we only make in exceptional years that are favourable for the development of noble botrytis.
+After an extended hang time, the bunches were hand selected with a portion of botrytis and a ripeness of approximately 25.5 Brix.
 The free run juice was then fermented slowly at cool temperatures to help the wine retain its vibrant fruit characters and varietal purity.
-Alcoholic fermentation was left to continue until a residual sugar level of around 6 g/l was achieved.
+Alcoholic fermentation was left to continue until dryness was achieved.
 At all stages, the wine was handled very carefully to help retain a little of its natural carbon dioxide.
 This has resulted in a small amount of spritzig, which adds extra liveliness to the wine and accentuates its freshness.